jk1551/advent-of-code-2023/README.md

 # Advent of Code Solutions

-Hey there! 👋 Welcome to my Advent of Code 2023 repo.
+Hey there! 👋 Welcome to my Advent of Code 2023 repo!
+This year I decided to learn Rust for my solutions.

 ## What's Advent of Code?